Muthu Alagappan

 Muthu Alagappan (born c.
 1990) is a former medical resident known for his professional basketball analytics.
 He was born in England and raised in Texas.
-During college at Stanford University, he began an internship at big data startup company Ayasdi, where he leveraged their software on basketball statistics to determine 13 distinct positions of play.
+During college at Stanford University, he began an internship at big data startup company Ayasdi, where he used their software on basketball statistics to determine 13 distinct positions of play.
 After he spoke at the 2012 MIT Sloan Sports Analytics Conference, several professional teams began to use the company's software.
 He was given the top prize at the conference, and GQ called his work both "a new frontier for the NBA" and "Muthuball"—an allusion to Moneyball baseball statistical analysis known for revolutionizing the sport.
 Forbes included him in their 2012 and 2013 "30 Under 30" list of influential people in the sports industry.
 His work has received mention in The New York Times, ESPN, The Wall Street Journal, Wired, and Slate.

 Early life

-Alagappan was born in Crewe, England and raised in Houston, Texas.
-He is of Indian heritage.
+Alagappan was born in Crewe, England, and raised in Houston, Texas, US.
+He is of Tamil heritage.
 He graduated from Stanford University in 2012 with a degree in biomechanical engineering and the Stanford Medical School in 2016.
 As of 2017, he was an internal medicine resident at Beth Israel Deaconess Medical Center.
 Alagappan is a longtime Houston Rockets fan.